Welko/rtvis-webgpu-tutorial/README.md

 Open `shaders/heatmapRender.js`.

-In our vertex shader, remove the dummy color value and instead calculate a color value based on the tree count.
+Remove the dummy function and instead calculate a color value based on the tree count.

 ```wgsl
 // Map color based on tree count